 Make sure to incorporate some fertilizer for blueberry bushes into the soil.
 Then watch it for a few weeks.
 If the issue still exists, it may be because the soil’s PH level is off; blueberry bushes require acidic soil with a PH range of 4.5 to 4.8.

 It is obvious when the leaves of blueberries curl and turn yellow that the plant is lacking in iron.
-This does not necessarily imply that the soil is deficient in iron; rather, what typically occurs is that the blueberry bush is unable to really absorb the required iron.
+This does not necessarily imply that the soil is deficient in iron; rather, what typically occurs is that the blueberry bush is unable to absorb the required iron.
 This frequently occurs when the soil’s pH is very high; the more acidic the soil, the more difficult it will be for the blueberry bush to absorb nutrients.

 Make sure to measure the true acidity of the soil because after you alter it to be more acidic, you’ll see that the blueberry leaves turn green once more.

-When a blueberry bush’s leaves start to curl and become brown, the plant receives too much sunshine, which some species of blueberry bushes can’t tolerate.
+When a blueberry bush’s leaves start to curl and turn brown, the plant receives too much sunshine, which some species of blueberry bushes can’t tolerate.
 However, this can also indicate that the bush isn’t getting enough water.
 The sunlight the plant receives each day is the most likely culprit if you are watering your blueberry bush fairly frequently, but the leaves are still turning brown.

-Try replanting the blueberry bushes in a location where they won’t be exposed to direct sunshine all day long or provide shade for them.
+Try replanting the blueberry bushes in a location where they won’t be exposed to direct sunshine all day long, or provide shade for them.
 On the other hand, given that blueberry bushes often have shallow roots, the soil’s inability to hold water might also be brought on.
 To fix the problem, add some green mulch, such as grass clippings, to the area.

 The blueberry leaves are curling and even changing color for a few reasons, as you can see.
 My advice is to begin the process of elimination, go over the most likely explanations, and start excluding the ones that don’t apply to you.